-- Aboriginal and Torres Strait Islander children and young people and providing and promoting a culturally safe environment for them - children from culturally and linguistically diverse backgrounds - children and young people with disabilities - children unable to live at home or impacted by family violence - international students - children and young people who identify as LGBTIQ+.
+- Aboriginal and Torres Strait Islander children and young people and providing and promoting a culturally safe environment for them - children from culturally and linguistically diverse backgrounds - children and young people with disabilities - children unable to live at home or impacted by family violence - international students children and young people who identify as LGBTIQ+.

-Our Student Wellbeing and Engagement Policy Link to be inserted when complete provides information, support and complaint processes in ways that are culturally safe, accessible and easy to understand.
+Our Student Wellbeing and Engagement Policy https://hamiltoncollege.vic.edu.au/about-college/policies/ provides information, support and complaint processes in ways that are culturally safe, accessible and easy to understand.
 It includes more information about the measures we have in place to support diversity and equity.
 These include ensuring that school staff contractors and volunteers and the School community understand the diverse circumstances of our students and provide support and respond appropriately.